If payments are made to you, self service is available to help you keep track of them.

 If you are a landlord renting out a property the responsibility for paying the Council Tax bill depends on what sort of letting arrangement you have.

-- To find out more about Council Tax information for landlords, read through our Council Tax pages.
+Find out more about Council Tax for landlords: Council Tax